Chapter 56 Estimating a Mediation Model Using Path Analysis

 ## 7 ab := a*b ab 0.212 NA NA NA 0.136 0.300

-Note: If you receive the following error message, you can safely ignore it, as it simply means that some of the bootstrap draws (i.e., re-samples) did not work successfully but most did; we can still be confident in our findings, and this warning does not apply to the original model we estimated prior to the bootstrapping.
+Note: If you receive one of the following error messages, you can safely ignore it, as it simply means that some of the bootstrap draws (i.e., re-samples) did not work successfully but most did; we can still be confident in our findings, and this warning does not apply to the original model we estimated prior to the bootstrapping.

 lavaan WARNING: the optimizer warns that a solution has NOT been found!lavaan WARNING: the optimizer warns that a solution has NOT been found!lavaan WARNING: only 4997 bootstrap draws were successful.